 We live in a time of great global change and have a responsibility to “future proof” students for changing political, economic, employment and social climates.
 We embrace a holistic approach – at all stages – and for all stakeholders – in a rich culture of learning.

-Last year, the School was named one of The Educator’s Innovative Schools for 2018.
+In 2018, the School was named one of The Educator’s Innovative Schools for 2018.
 The Educator’s report profiled Australian schools leading the way in their efforts to best prepare students for tomorrow’s world.
 Whitsunday Anglican School was recognised for its Science, Technology, Engineering and Mathematics (STEM) elective subject, which was introduced in 2018, and the exciting educational opportunities its students have experienced in this area so far.

 Below is a list of just some of our recent academic achievements: